cafarm/matlab-glfw/README.md

 ```

 ### Marshalling
-Non-opaque C structs are automatically marshalled to and from MATLAB structs.
+C structs are automatically marshalled to and from MATLAB structs.

 ```
 >> monitor = glfwGetPrimaryMonitor();